-b) Basis of Consolidation
+c) Basis of Consolidation

-The Group financial statements consolidate those of the parent company and all of its subsidiaries as of 31 December 2022.
+The Group financial statements consolidate those of the parent company and all of its subsidiaries as of 31 December 2023.
 The parent controls a subsidiary if it is exposed, or has rights, to variable returns from its involvement with the subsidiary and has the ability to affect those returns through its power over the subsidiary.
-All subsidiaries have a reporting date of 31 December.
+BDA has a reporting date of 31 December and BBSS currently has a reporting date of 30 June.